Moongazing/microservices-dotnet8/README.md

 dotnet run --project YourServiceProject

-## Architecture

-Describe the architecture of your microservices, including an overview of each service and how they interact with each other using GraphQL and gRPC.

-## Services

-Outline each microservice in the solution, its responsibilities, and its domain model.

-## GraphQL Schemas

-Provide examples of the GraphQL schemas for different services.

-## gRPC Protocols

-Describe the gRPC services and the message types they use for communication.

-## Contributing

-Guidelines for how developers can contribute to the project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.